 What is the future?

 Remember the time of PINs on feature phones?
-Or may be a password on early smartphones and patterns?
+Or maybe a password on new smartphones and patterns?
 Even patterns are getting obsolete recently, fingerprint scanner replacing them.
 That day is not far when we will have more security and convenience on our smartphones with Iris scanner.
-Along with that adoption, even the cost of the product will also go down slowly and within a few years, Iris scanner will make the fingerprint scanners extinct.
+Along with that adoption, even the cost of the product will also go down slowly, and within a few years, Iris scanner will make the fingerprint scanners extinct.